 Circular Economy and Climate Change

 A new, climate-conscious and sustainable economy is central to avoid catastrophic climate change.
-In 2020-2021, Skills for the Future will empower students from across Hungary to innovate new solutions to the challenges posed by climate change with mentorship from industry leaders.
+In 2022, Skills for the Future will empower students from across Hungary to innovate new solutions to the challenges posed by climate change with mentorship from industry leaders.

 Hungary Idea Camp

-The best 6 ideas presented are:
+The best ideas presented during the first edition were: